 But, you say, the National Socialists, were the bad guys; the people who killed six million Jews!

-There’s a book, “No more Champagne, Churchill and his Money,” that explains where the money came from.
+There’s a book, “No more Champagne, Churchill and his Money,” that explains where the money came from (it should have been called ‘More Champagne, Churchill and his Jewish bankers’).
 It’s not something you’ll read in the official biographies of the man most responsible for French, British and Allied deaths in WWII.

 You ask, but didn’t Hitler start WWII?
 Even an afternoon’s reading will show you that the world war was started by Britain.
 Germany had a war, it is true, with Poland over its occupation of Prussia.
 What did this have to do with England?
 Nothing.
 Or France?
 The same.

 And then there’s the United States, which despite 5,000 miles of ocean, played and continues to play a major role in European affairs.
 How, exactly, did America acquire all the British assets in North America, and many elsewhere, before even rearming?

 And, speaking of American game playing, why did the Empire of Japan attack America?
 The truth is the United States wanted to cut Japan out of the potentially enormous Chinese market.
 When Japan invaded China in search of raw materials, America started to put on the squeeze.